rehierl/html-outliner-spec/issue-associations-notes.md

 This new section represents the first inner section in the outline of this sectioning content element.
 In short, this connection **points inwards**, from the sectioning content element towards its first inner section.
-This turns the sectioning content element into an inner node of that section.
+This defines the sectioning content element to be an inner node of that section.

 The algorithm's definition does not state the purpose of this type of association.
 It is therefore unclear if this step is meant to represent the counter part of